 One of the most common detriments to physique and strength athletes is their impatience.

-Everybody wants to be ten times more aesthetic and strong than they currently are, and they want it to have been achieved yesterday.
+Everybody wants to be ten times more aesthetic and strong than they currently are, and they want to have achieved it yesterday.

 Well, I’d like to argue that your reward system might be a little messed up.

-If your definition of “reward” involves chiseled abs, striated glutes, 18” inch biceps, top national placings at meets, pro cards in your favorite organization, over 100k Instagram followers and a slew of supplement sponsorships, then it is highly unlikely that you will ever feel appropriately compensated for your efforts.
+If your definition of “reward” involves chiseled abs, perfect glutes, top placings at meets, pro cards or 100k Instagram followers, then it is highly unlikely that you will ever feel appropriately compensated for your efforts.